unitystation/unitystation/docs/development/How-To-Pathfind.md

 # Understanding Unitystation's pathfinding solution.

-- Unitystation uses a slightly modified version of Dijkstra, which is based on the work of [Thomas Wald](https://www.youtube.com/watch?v=09HTNGlkS0s).
+- Unitystation uses a slightly modified version of BFS.

 - Each matrix comes with a `Pathfinder` object attached to their MetaDataLayer, and is designed to automatically use the cached chunk data that tilemaps hold.
 We don't need to generate a secondary grid, as we already reuse data that exists.